-Margaret Wurth works with the Children’s Rights Division, where she focuses on issues related to health and children’s rights in the US.
+Margaret Wurth is a researcher with the Children’s Rights Division of Human Rights Watch, where she focuses on child labor and health.
 Wurth has investigated access to HIV prevention and treatment in North Carolina, New York, and California.
-More recently, she has researched child labor in US agriculture.
-Before joining Human Rights Watch in 2012, Wurth worked for a community-based health organization in North Carolina.
+More recently, she has researched hazardous child labor in gold mining in the Philippines and in tobacco farming in the United States, Brazil, and Indonesia.
+Wurth’s op-eds have been published in The Guardian, CNN, The Progressive Magazine, Huffington Post, and other outlets.
+She has co-authored articles published in peer-reviewed journals on the public health impacts of police and prosecutors using possession of condoms as evidence to support prostitution-related charges.
+Before joining Human Rights Watch in 2012, Wurth worked as an AmeriCorps VISTA member with a community-based organization in North Carolina.
 She is a graduate of the University of North Carolina-Chapel Hill and Columbia University Mailman School of Public Health.

 - CommentaryPublished in The Progressive

 - Dirty Profits 5: Child Workers in Danger on Tobacco Farms